connorskees/connorskees.github.io/content/blog/bf-compiler.md

 Syscalls, just like regular function calls in assembly, have specific calling conventions.
 We store the arguments in registers and execute the `syscall` instruction.
 To tell the operating system which syscall we want to make, we set the value in `rax` to a predefined number.
 For the `write` syscall, this number is [1 on Linux](https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/) and `0x02000004` [on Mac](https://opensource.apple.com/source/xnu/xnu-1504.3.12/bsd/kern/syscalls.master).

 The [`write`](https://en.wikipedia.org/wiki/Write_(system_call)) syscall takes 3 arguments: the file handle, a pointer to the message to be written, and the number of bytes to write of that message.
-The Linux and Mac syscall ABI follows the ["diane's silk dress costs $89" mnemonic](https://csappbook.blogspot.com/2015/08/dianes-silk-dress-costs-89.html), meaning we pass in arguments in the order `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9`.
+The Linux and Mac syscall ABI follow the ["diane's silk dress costs $89" mnemonic](https://csappbook.blogspot.com/2015/08/dianes-silk-dress-costs-89.html), meaning we pass in arguments in the order `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9`.
 Here we only have 3 arguments, so we just need to use the first 3 registers.

 ```asm
 ; select the write syscall on Linux